Thorki-Su/CS551P_Assignment_3/README.md

 # How to run (on Render)
-You can visit the page by this url: https://cs551p-assignment-3.onrender.com
+You can visit the page by this url: https://cs551p-assignment-3.onrender.com Depending on Render's policy, it may take a few minutes to load

 # How to run (local version on Codio)
 ```bash